 Well, that's kind of the point, isn't it?
 We want to live in a society where we can engage in effective debate with anyone.
 While we enjoy freedom of speech in many places today, expressing an opinion is not the same as communicating it effectively.
 However, blockchains solve this by fusing money and speech, meaning that expression and (economic) action occur simultaneously.
 Moreover, if we cultivate a listening society, we can shift our freedom to speak away from the formal and towards the substantive.

 It's critical to speak truth to power; history is proof of this.
 However, history also shows how the existence of any kind of power structure influences what truths can be thought and enunciated in the first place.
 How can we free ourselves from this constraint?
-With adaptive incentives!
+With programmable incentives!

 When the incentives which define the structure of power in society can be programmed by anyone, anywhere; censorship resistance becomes an engineering problem, not an ideological one.
 This is clear if you read Vitalik's post - it's all about implementation details, not ideology.

 "Don't fight the system.
 Just abandon it."
 We can literally engineer more expressive solutions.

 Q: We must speak truth to power.
 However, power structures define to some extent what kinds of truth can even be thought.
 With what can we more effectively free our minds?

 Recall that trust is only possible once you have encoded what it means to cheat.
 Similarly, we're not interested in debating the evils of censorship.
 We're interested in building clear and complete threat models which allow us to understand all possible benefits for potential censors.